dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 This is typically the ideal view for data binding, since it presents to the user the data as they understand it based on the changes made by the application.

-The following code demonstrates this my marking one post as `Deleted` and then adding a new post, marking it as `Added`:
+The following code demonstrates this by marking one post as `Deleted` and then adding a new post, marking it as `Added`:

 <!--
         using var context = new BlogsContext();